South Hadley, Massachusetts

 South Hadley (/'hædliː/, HAD-lee) is a town in Hampshire County, Massachusetts, United States.
 The population was 18,150 at the 2020 census.
 It is part of the Springfield metropolitan area, Massachusetts.
+The town is south of Hadley, Massachusetts.

 South Hadley is home to Mount Holyoke College, South Hadley High School, Pioneer Valley Performing Arts Charter Public School, and the Berkshire Hills Music Academy.